magician-project/magician_main_board/README.md

 t	Enable custom cycling mode (mode 3) y	Flash lights for 10s, then turn off z	Turn off all lights and reset Arduino
-0–6	[Careful, please read the setup guide](doc/connectors.md) Manually activate light with number #N
+0–6	*Manually activate light with number #N
-+	[Careful, please read the setup guide](doc/connectors.md) Step to next light f	Disable serial/Ethernet reporting x	(Ethernet only) Print local IP + hardware status Data Reporting
++	*Step to next light
+f	Disable serial/Ethernet reporting x	(Ethernet only) Print local IP + hardware status

+Commands with * on their description are dangerous!
+Please see [the setup guide](doc/connectors.md)

+Data Reporting

 When enabled, the Arduino periodically outputs status lines in CSV format: